The Quantum Dynamics of Two-component Bose-Einstein Condensate: an $Sp(4,R)$ Symmetry Approach: Conclusion

 \section{Conclusion}

 In this paper, we provide a general method to study the ground state and the quantum dynamics of the two-component Bose-Einstein condensate system.
 We first demonstrated that the ground state of the two-component BEC for a generic momentum $\bk$ is given by a coherent state of $Sp(4,R)$, and can be parameterized as a point in a six dimensional manifold $Sp(4,R)/U(2)$.
 We then showed that the quantum dynamics of the system corresponds to trajectory in this six dimensional manifold by using the group action on this manifold.
 And finally, the group action on the operator also provides us a tool to calculate the expectation value of physical observables.
-In summary, we convert the calculation of time evolution operator to calculating the exponential of a matrix.
+In summary, we convert the calculation of time evolution operator to compute the exponential of a matrix.

 Throughout this paper, we demonstrate our formalism of quantum dynamics of two-component BEC for a single generic momentum.
-It is also very interesting to study the collective behavior in the momentum space, as well as the Floquet dynamics by periodic driven.
-We will address these investigations in future works.
-Since our geometrization method is complete general for two-component boson, it can also be applied to two-component BEC with other settings \cite{penna_twospecies_2017,richaud_quantum_2017,charalambous_control_2020}.
+It is also very interesting to the Floquet dynamics by periodic driven.
+We will leave these investigations in future works.
+Since our method is general one for two-component boson, it can also be applied to two-component BEC with other settings \cite{penna_twospecies_2017,richaud_quantum_2017,charalambous_control_2020}.
 Meanwhile, its applications are not restricted to BEC systems.
 Other two-component boson problem from high energy physics \cite{colas_fourmode_2022}, quantum optics or quantum information \cite{weedbrook_gaussian_2012} can also be studied by this method.
 Furthermore, our method can also be generalized to N-component bosonic system, the corresponding group of which is $Sp(2N,R)$.

 \begin{widetext}